Here's a simple sketch I did of my back yard.

 Whatever you choose, keep your drawing simple.
 Landscapes are rich in detail, textures, light and shadow.
 Choose what you want to include in your drawing.
 Consider using a template viewfinder to help you select a certain area to draw.
 On a sheet of paper rule a 4" x 4" square and cut it out.
 Hold the template up to the landscape area you have chosen.
 It will frame a specific area of the landscape and help you choose what part you want to draw.

-You can't keep holding the viewfinder up and draw at the same time, but it is possible to remember the framed area and draw it and refer to the viewfinder from time to time.
+You can't keep holding the viewfinder up and draw at the same time, but it is possible to remember the framed area to draw it and to refer to the viewfinder from time to time.